The great beast swam through the turgid

 in running down its victims with hoofed feet of its own!

-a scientific anomaly, but both the gilak captives identified the monster as death incarnate.
+a scientific anomaly, but both the gilak captives identified the monster

-a terrible snarl, thick wads of saliva oozing from the giant
+drew back in a terrible snarl, thick wads of saliva oozing from the giant

 fangs.
 The beast shouldered into the small dirt arena toward its prey.

-To the girl Valkara, it seemed a veritable hill of fur and fury, but she was determined
+To the girl Valkara, it seemed a veritable hill of fur and fury, but she

-fore.
+spears at the fore.
 The tarap’s great head swept form side to side, a growl

 Then the monster attacked.

 monstrous jaws gaping to snatch the man up.
-A chorus of cheers—though they sounded like
+A chorus of cheers—though they

-way of the thrusting jaws.
+out of the way of the thrusting jaws.
 Valkara had before treated Tarok

 “Leave him alone!” she cried.